 How To Make Clay Ganesha At Home

-Learn how to make Clay Ganesha at home with supplies you can easily buy at the craft store.
+Learn How to make Clay Ganesha at home with supplies you can easily buy at the craft store.
 This is an eco friendly option that takes up just an hour of your time.

 Ganesha is Hindu Deity and he is worshipped widely around the world.
 He is usually identified as the Elephant Headed God and is believed to be the remover of all obstacles.